SriVinayA/SJSU-CMPE297-SpecialTopics/Assignment 1/README.md

 1. **Review the PDF Presentation**: Check the `297-Assign1-PartA-Slideshow.pdf` file to see the summarized presentation of the video content.
 2. **Read the Medium Article**: Visit the link to read a detailed article based on the summarized content.
+3. **Watch the Demo Video**: View the demo video to understand the process and techniques used for the assignment.
-3. **Explore the Transcript and Demo Video**: If required, generate the transcript using the provided tool and follow the demo video instructions to understand the process.
+4. **Explore the Transcript**: If required, generate the transcript using the provided tool.